dhminch/MinchList/README.md

 ### Cybersecurity

 - *Risky Business*
+- *Risky Business News*
 - *Defensive Security*
 - *SANS Internet Storm Center Daily*
 - *Brakeing Down Security*
 - *The Cyberlaw Podcast* by Steptoe
 - *Darknet Diaries* - Only stories, but you can learn something from a good story!
-- *Security Weekly* (and other shows on the network) - Good discussions, but frequently overly raunchy and off-topic.
+- *Security Weekly* (and other shows on the network) - Good discussions, but frequently overly raunchy and off-topic so it's hard to recommend.

 In my opinion, you should avoid *Security Now*.
-While it is more accessible to newcomers, the hosts are frequently wrong and it is hard to know that they're wrong unless you have more experience.
+While it is more accessible to newcomers, the hosts are frequently wrong and it is hard to know that they're wrong until you have more experience.

 ### National Security